 Each BI functional requirement is specified via a separate use case.
 A BI use case is not a technical document, it’s a business document that clearly defines / specifies the functional requirements for a BI business requirement.
 Accordingly, development of BI use cases is a business analyst role.

-Effective business intelligence requirements analysis requires deep technical knowledge and ability.
-Inteq's Business Analysis Training Courses are designed to provide you with the tools, frameworks, and methods you need to provide your organization and clients with thorough analysis and insights.
+Inteq's Business Analysis Training Courses are designed to provide you with the tools, frameworks, and methods you need to provide your organization and clients with thorough business analysis and insight.
 And, with our Anytime eLearning platform, you can learn at your own pace and on your own time.
-Browse our training course below.